Playbook Theme: Exit Intent

-In the crowded eCommerce space, capturing and maintaining user attention is crucial to success.
-With the typical internet user toggling between several tabs per session, keeping users free of distractions during the shopping journey can have massive rewards.
+In the crowded e-commerce space, capturing and maintaining user attention is crucial to success.
+Typically, internet users toggle between multiple tabs, so keeping them free from distractions during the shopping journey can bring great rewards.
 Flashing tabs are attention-grabbing without being overbearing or invasive.
-A gentle reminder that the tab is still open, this strategy nudges users gently back to your site's tab if they have added something in their cart already, potentially preventing cart abandonment.
+A gentle reminder that the tab is still open, this strategy nudges users gently back to your site's tab if they've already added something to their cart, potentially preventing cart abandonment.

 We did it ourselves on the Dynamic Yield site and increased conversion (demo requests) by 15%!

 Step 1: Create a custom code campaign